 Records created during the course of University business are the property of the University.
 For faculty, the rule of thumb in distinguishing between university records and personal papers involves the position served in by an individual with faculty rank.
 For example, records of faculty serving in a titled capacity such as Department Head, Academic Senate Chair, etc. would be regarded as official university records.
 Lecture notes, research, presentation papers, service records, and other materials (although of potential historical value), are considered the personal papers of that faculty member.
 Individuals leaving or relinquishing their positions should leave all university records for their successors.

-Records of enduring value should be transferred to the Archives in accordance with the retention schedules established by the Archivist under the Campus Records Management Program.
+Records of enduring value should be transferred to the Archives in accordance with the retention schedules established by the Records Analyst under the approved University Disposition Schedules.

 Personal papers of faculty, staff, alumni, and records of organizations associated with the university (i.e. unions) are not regarded as official university records, but may be considered for placement in the Archives in accordance with terms agreed upon between the Archivist and owner of the material, through legal donation.